 Bachata Ambassador® Vesa explains the

 Authentic Bachata (=the way Dominicans dance bachata) is a dance genre of it's own and shouldn't be confused with International Bachata (=the way non-dominicans dance Bachata Moderna, Fusion Bachata, Bachata Sensual, Urban Bachata or in general International Bachata).
-International dancers cannot necessarily dance successfully with Dominicans, because the international bachata brands are not directly compatible with authentic.
+International dancers cannot necessarily dance successfully with Dominicans, because the other bachata brands are not directly compatible with authentic.
 The Authentic Bachata has a different structure, patterns and practices.
 The structural rules of authentic bachata are commonly known among Dominicans and therefore they can dance well together.
 If the authentic bachata wouldn't have well-known structure and common practices Dominicans wouldn't be able to dance with each others.

 Dominicans call it BACHATA